ClusterHQ/flocker/docs/install/installer.rst

 * The :ref:`Labs Installer <labs-installer>` documentation includes several tutorials to make it easy to set up and manage a Flocker cluster.

 For more information, see the :ref:`Labs Installer <labs-installer>` page.

-For a full Flocker installation, including the Flocker plugin for Docker, see the :ref:`full-installation` instructions.